RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 Stipend Advance - If an Associate has requested an advance on his or her stipend, the check will be delivered to the Associate by the LPR.
 In some agencies, the LPR is located at a different laboratory, and the check may be delivered to the Adviser to give to the Associate.
 In no case should the check be delivered to the Associate before the starting date form has been sent to the Fellowships Office.

 Insurance Form - The Associate should complete all insurance forms for individual (single) coverage and dependent (family) coverage, if elected.
-The insurance form should be returned before the start of tenure or along with the Starting Date Form at the latest.
-All pre-existing medical conditions are covered if dependent coverage is requested within 30 days of the first day of tenure.
-Otherwise, the insurance carrier may not accept pre-existing medical conditions.
+The insurance form should be returned at least 30 days before the start of tenure if possible.

-Orientation to the Laboratory - Introductions and orientation to the laboratory as a whole and its processes is the responsibility of the LPR.
+Orientation to the Laboratory - Introductions and orientation to the laboratory as a whole and its processes is the responsibility of the Research Adviser and the LPR.
 Introductions and orientation to the specific laboratory and personnel, to laboratory procedures for obtaining supplies and equipment, and accessing computer and library resources, and to safety and health training is the responsibility of the Adviser.

 Professional versus Programmatic Travel

-Professional Travel During Tenure - Each Associate is expected to attend and/or participate in one or two appropriate professional meetings each year with presentation of research results.
+Professional Travel - Each Associate is expected to attend and/or participate in appropriate professional meetings.
 A modest amount has been budgeted for this purpose.
 Prior to travel, a travel authorization (TA) form is submitted to RAP Travel after recommendation and approval by the Adviser and the LPR.
 After approval by RAP Travel, the Associate is authorized and encouraged to order prepaid tickets from the travel agency with whom the Academies has contracted.
 Foreign travel requires additional approval by the Academies, and in some cases, the sponsoring agency headquarters.

-Programmatic Travel During Tenure - Programmatic travel typically involves travel to collect data or use equipment or facilities at other locations.
-These travel expenses are sometimes paid by the sponsoring laboratory, either directly to the Associate through invitational travel orders or by a supplement to the Academies contract.
-Consult with the LPR regarding authorization and funding of program travel.
+Programmatic Travel - Programmatic travel typically involves travel to collect data or use equipment or facilities at other locations.
+These travel expenses are sometimes paid by the sponsoring laboratory, either directly to the Associate through invitational travel orders or by a supplement to the Academies contract or CA. Consult with the LPR regarding authorization and funding of program travel.

 Travel Authorization (TA) forms - All requests for professional or program travel originate with the Associate and his or her Adviser and are forwarded via the LPR to RAP Travel using the Travel Authorization (TA) form.
-No travel will be approved by RAP Travel without the approval of the Adviser and the signature of the LPR.
+No travel, aside from relocation, will be approved by RAP Travel without the approval of the Adviser and the signature of the LPR.

 Request to Renew or Renew an Award

-An initial award for a Postdoctoral Associate is for 12 months, renewable for additional 12-month periods, up to a maximum of 36 months, depending on the laboratory or agency.
-In special cases, renewals for periods of less than twelve months can be considered, but not less than six months.
-Senior awards and renewals may be as short as three months and may include a "split" of up to one year between the initial award and the renewal.
+An initial award for a postdoctoral Research Associate is for 12 months, renewable for additional 12-month periods, up to a maximum of 36 months, depending on the laboratory or agency.
+In special cases, renewals for periods of less than twelve months can be considered.
+Senior Research Associate awards and renewals may be as short as three months and may include a "split" of up to one year between the initial award and the renewal.

 Reminder letters are sent to the Associate and Adviser about 90 days before the expiration date of the Associate's tenure.
 If the Associate and the Adviser/sponsoring agency express mutual interest in renewal or extension, a request form should be submitted to the Fellowships Office.
-Both the Adviser and the LPR must sign the Renewal/Extension Application Form.
-A completed Adviser Evaluation Form must accompany each request.
+Both the Adviser and the LPR must authorize the renewal or extension.
 If a laboratory does not plan to recommend renewal or extension, the Associate should be so advised at least four to six months before the end of tenure to allow for the arrangement of follow-on employment.

 Assistance with Career Placement